-Finding 1.
 The importance of balancing E.A. transformation process requirements within different levels within the organization and maintaining continuous communication with and among users and leadership was confirmed.
 Madison (2010) suggested that communication best practices are achieved best when the E.A. practice is centralized and the E.A. process formalized.
 The findings in this study supported Simon et al. 's (2013) perspective about why communication is the foundation for a common understanding of business and I.T. stakeholders.
 Besides, the findings in this study were consistent with Buckl et al. 's (2010) ideas about how proper management of E.A. fosters communication between stakeholders, such as enterprise architects, senior leadership, I.T. professionals, and domain teams, that are part of the E.A. transformation process and the E.A. review process.

-Finding 2.
-Gaining buy-in from management, users, and leadership was a fundamental theme.
+Gaining buy-in from management, users, and leadership was а fundamental theme.
 Participants considered gaining buy-in from management as one of the most crucial elements for executing an E.A. transformation process.
-The finding is supported by Godoe and Johansen's (2012) perspective about why buy-in from users is a necessary step to initiate successful E.A. implementation and a more transformation process.
-In effective E.A. previous research, it has been suggested that gaining the feedback and input of users during the early stages of an E.A. transformation process is a critical component (Wax, 2011).
-Wax (2011) analyzed the notion of how user buyin is increased when users take ownership roles in organizational changes.
-Increased user buyin allows for a decreased level of resistance during the change process, which increases the probability of successful implementation (Wax, 2011).
+The finding is supported by Godoe and Johansen's (2012) perspective about why buyin from users is necessary to initiate successful E.A. implementation and a more effective E.A. transformation process.
+In previous research, it has been suggested that gaining the feedback and input of users during the early stages of an E.A. transformation process is a critical component (Wax, 2011).
+Wax (2011) analyzed how user buy-in is increased when users take ownership roles in organizational changes.
+Increased user buy in allows for a decreased level of resistance during the change process, which increases the probability of successful implementation (Wax, 2011).

-Finding 3.
 Resistance to change was another finding.
 Many participants communicated their views on how resistance to change hinders the E.A. transformation process.
-In general, implementation of the E.A. transformation process can result in users resisting the process due to uncertainties and fears of the unknown.
-The findings from this study confirm Hess's (2006) premise that resistance to change is a critical barrier that hinders the transformation of E.A. in the federal government.
-Merely understanding that users' resistance to change is familiar will not provide management with any value if they fail to understand the methods and techniques that can be used to minimize that resistance (Goodeve, 2009).
+In general, the E.A. transformation process's implementation can result in users resisting the process due to uncertainties and fears of the unknown.
+The findings from this study confirm Hess's (2006) premise that resistance to change is a critical barrier that hinders the transformation of the E.A. in the federal government.
+Merely understanding that users' resistance to change is familiar will not provide management with any value if they fail to understand the methods and used to minimize techniques that resistance (Goodeve, 2009).
 Understanding why users resist change is necessary to understand ways to combat the act of resistance.